Ireland Deploys to Congo 60 Years Ago Today

 Amid continuing unrest and violence, the United Nations deployed peacekeepers to help the central government in Léopoldville under President Joseph Kasa-Vubu and Prime Minister Patrice Lumumba.
 Involvement by the Soviet Union split the Congolese government further worsened the situation.

-The ONUC mission in the Congo lasted from 1960 to 1964 during which time 6,000 Irish troops served in the Congo.
+The ONUC mission in the Congo lasted from 1960 to 1964 during which time 6,000 Irish troops served.
 During that time twenty six Irish soldiers lost their lives in the service of peace.